Semien’s 5 RBIs, Seager’s home run lead Rangers over Diamondbacks 11-7 for 3-1 World Series lead

 Texas scored its first 10 runs with two outs, battering an Arizona staff that needed four pitchers to get its first eight outs.
 Miguel Castro’s wild pitch brought home the first run, and an error by Gold Glove first baseman Christian Walker — the first by either team in the Series — led to five unearned runs in the third.

-Travis Jankowski, replacing injured slugger Adolis García in right field, singled in the second and hit a two-run double in the third in his first Series at-bats.
+Jankowski, replacing García in right field, singled in the second and hit a two-run double in the third in his first Series at-bats.

-García, the AL Championship Series MVP, spoke at the Rangers’ pregame meeting.

-“We’re trying to go out there and win this for him,” Seager said.
-“It really fired the guys up.”
+“I was locked in last night waiting, preparing to start.
+I didn’t get the official news until 2 o’clock today,” Jankowski said.
+“Shoot, I’ve been ready to go 15 years ago.”

-Andrew Heaney, a 32-year-old lefty with his fifth big league team, got the win by allowing four hits in five innings.
+Andrew Heaney, a 32-year-old lefty with his fifth big league team, earned the win by allowing four hits in five innings.
 Six relievers followed, with closer José Leclerc getting the final out.

+“We had a 10-run lead.
+It’s a lot easier to go out there, attack the strike zone and not feel so confined to having to make perfect pitches,” Heaney said.

+There was a festive mood at Chase Field, where the roof was open for the second straight night and some fans arrived in Halloween costumes.

 Lourdes Gurriel Jr. hit a sacrifice fly in the fourth for Arizona and a three-run homer in the eighth against Chris Stratton.
 Tommy Pham had a sacrifice fly in the eighth, and Gabriel Moreno delivered a two-run single in the ninth.